 With an LLM Program of about 70 students, people find it easy to develop friendships and study or socialize together.
-An electronic list-serve gives each LLM student access to all students in the Program.
-Parties, dinners and other more informal social activities are often planned and organized through the list-serve.
+Parties, dinners and other more informal social activities are often planned and organized for the entire class.
 Many LLM students get together for lunch in the Law School's Green Lounge since there are no scheduled classes for an hour and a half starting at noon each week day.
 This time is also used by student organizations for extracurricular lectures, debates and meetings.

 The Law School has several programs to foster social interaction between LLM students, JD students and members of the faculty:

 LLM students participate in social activities beyond the Law School community.
 The famous campus Halloween Party, organized in late October each year by law and business graduate students from Belgium, draws students from all over the University.
 There are several annual social events with students in the LLM Program at Northwestern University School of Law: a skating party, a reception, and a soccer match.
-For more information on the broader arts and culture opportunities available to LLM students, please go here.
+Read more about the broader arts and culture opportunities available to LLM students in Chicago.

 The Winter Quarter brings a new set of courses and seminars.
 Many LLM students participate in an employer interview program in New York City in late January.
 Social events during the quarter include the Law School auction (where students and faculty put up various goods and services for bid), the Over-the-Hump Party (a gathering at one of Chicago's many clubs to mark the half-way point of the year) and the musical show (a student organized production with several surprise faculty performers).
 A Super Bowl party (the championship game in the US professional football league - not soccer!) for LLM students is hosted by a member of the faculty in his or her home in February.
 Throughout the year, the Law Students Association (the student government which includes two LLM representatives) organizes subsidized trips to Chicago theaters and professional sporting events.
 The quarter ends with examinations in March and a 10-day vacation which many JD and LLM students take in the warmer parts of America, Mexico, and the Caribbean.

 The academic pace in the Spring Quarter quickens.
 Papers for seminars and workshops begun earlier in the year become due around May 15.
-LLM students along with JD students who wish to may take early examinations during the reading period to maximize the time they will have to prepare for bar examinations.
+Graduation follows about a month later.
 A bar review course for New York is offered at the Law School through July, and most of the LLM students taking the New York examination prepare in Chicago.
 Major social events during the quarter include a formal dance, a dinner for all graduating JD and LLM students, and a picnic for LLM students and their families the night before graduation in June.